Elehuris Montero Preview, Player Props: Rockies vs. Orioles

-Elehuris Montero -- with a slugging percentage of .515 in his past 10 games, including one home run -- will be in action for the Colorado Rockies against the Baltimore Orioles, with Cole Irvin on the mound, on August 25 at 7:05 PM ET.
+Elehuris Montero -- hitting .333 in his past 10 games -- will be in action for the Colorado Rockies against the Baltimore Orioles, with Kyle Bradish on the hill, on August 26 at 7:05 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Rays.
+In his last game he had a one-hit showing (1-for-3) against the Orioles.

 Elehuris Montero Game Info & Props vs. the Orioles